Quick Start Guide

 Use the offset slider to align the beatgrid with your track.
 Here's how to get it right:

-- Watch the visual clues — the kick bar should pulse in perfect sync with the kick, the clap with the clap etc...
+- Watch the visual clues — the beat bar should pulse in perfect sync with the kick, the clap with the clap etc...

 - If it keeps going out of sync reset the offset, then try adjusting the BPM (the automatic analysis can sometimes be wrong).